1992 Navy Midshipmen football team

 The 1992 Navy Midshipmen football team represented the United States Naval Academy (USNA) as an independent during the 1992 NCAA Division I-A football season.
 The team was led by third-year head coach George Chaump.
+The season's poor results could be attributed to inconsistency at quarterback, mostly due to injury, as five different players saw playing time at the position.